 PAC – Programa de Aceleração do Crescimento – Acceleration Program for Growth.

-Petralha - The contraction of PT (Partido dos Trabalhadores = Brazilian socialist party) and the Irmãos Metralha (The Beagle Boys in English).
+Petralha – The contraction of PT (Partido dos Trabalhadores = Brazilian labour party) and the Irmãos Metralha (The Beagle Boys in English).
 The word identifies a member of a moralistic political party who when in power, deceives, steals, kills, lies, corrupts, installing a kleptocracy, in other words a state governed by crooks.

 Plano Decenal de Energia – Ten Year Plan for Energy of the Empresa de Pesquisa Energética (EPE), the entity responsible for planning of the energy sector.